nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_attendance_details.md

   </tr>
   <tr>
    <td>Person accompanying patient</td>
-   <td>Identify, where clinically relevant, others accompanying the patient, eg relative, friend, informal carer, advocate.
+   <td>Identify, where clinically relevant, others accompanying the patient, e.g. relative, friend, informal carer, advocate.
 If the patient was not present, was an authorised representative present?
 Includes: Name, Relationship, Role (patient advocate)</td>
    <td>0 to 1</td>
    <td>O</td>
    <td>Information provided by patient or person accompanying patient.Text and where possible the name and identifier of the consultant from a recognised source such as the Spine Directory Service, or a local identifier.
 Any identifiers <b>MUST NOT</b> be carried as text.
 The following FHIR Elements <b>SHOULD</b> be populated in the Practitioner and PractitionerRole Resources: